Patrick-Alabi/NETWORKWALKS-B083D-WK2-PM1-5-FOOTPRINTING-AND-NETWORK-SCANNING/README.md

 └── zenmap-topology.pdf
 ```

-Screenshots can be organized by project and numbered according to the
+Screenshots are structured according to the
 relevant task.

 ------------------------------------------------------------------------